Alternative Provision

 Current Alternative Provision commissioned by the Council includes:

 Bucks Primary PRU supports primary-aged pupils who are excluded or at risk of exclusion.
-They operate from 3 sites within the County, providing in-school support for pupils and teachers.
-They also offer in-house placements for pupils at risk of exclusion.
+They operate from 3 sites within the County, providing outreach support for pupils and teachers as well as in-school support and placements.
+They also provide in-house placements for pupils who are excluded.

 Aspire is an alternative provision school (academy) and is commissioned to: